Filippo Brunelleschi: An innovative boat

 In 1421, Brunelleschi was granted what is thought to be one of the first modern patents for his invention of a river transport vessel that was said to "bring in any merchandise and load on the river Arno etc for less money than usual, and with several other benefits."
 It was intended to be used to transport marble.
 In the history of patent law, Brunelleschi is, therefore, accorded a special place.
-In cultural and political terms, the grant of the patent was part of Brunelleschi's attempt to operate as a creative and commercial individual outside the constraints of the guilds and their monopolies.
+In cultural and political terms, the granting of the patent was part of Brunelleschi's attempt to operate as a creative and commercial individual outside the constraints of the guilds and their monopolies.

 He was also active in shipbuilding.
 In 1427 he built a large boat named Il Badalone to transport marble to Florence from Pisa up the River Arno.
 The ship sank on its maiden voyage, along with a sizable portion of Brunelleschi's personal fortune.

 Other activities

 Brunelleschi's interests extended to mathematics and engineering and the study of ancient monuments.
-He invented hydraulic machinery and elaborate clockwork, none of which survives.
+He designed hydraulic machinery and elaborate clockworks, none of which survive.

 Brunelleschi designed machinery for use in churches during theatrical religious performances that re-enacted Biblical miracle stories.
 Contrivances were created by which characters and angels were made to fly through the air in the midst of spectacular explosions of light and fireworks.
 These events took place during state and ecclesiastical visits.
-It is not known for certain how many of these Brunelleschi designed, but at least one, for the church of San Felice, is confirmed in the records.
+It is not known for certain how many of these projects Brunelleschi designed, but at least one, for the church of San Felice, is confirmed in the records.

-Brunelleschi also designed fortifications used by Florence in its military struggles against Pisa and Siena.
-In 1424, he was working in Lastra a Signa, a village protecting the route to Pisa, and in 1431, in the south of Italy on the walls of the village of Staggia.
-These walls are still preserved, but whether they are specifically by Brunelleschi is uncertain.
+Brunelleschi also designed fortifications used by Florence in its military confrontations with Pisa and Siena.
+In 1424, he worked in Lastra a Signa, a village protecting the route to Pisa, and in 1431, in the south of Italy at the walls of the village of Staggia.
+These walls are still preserved, but their attribution to Brunelleschi is uncertain.

-In addition, he was somewhat involved in urban planning; he strategically positioned several of his buildings in relation to the nearby squares and streets for "maximum visibility".
+His works involved sometimes urban planning; he strategically positioned several of his buildings in relation to the nearby squares and streets to increase their visibility.
 For example, demolitions in front of San Lorenzo were approved in 1433 to create a piazza facing the church.
-At Santo Spirito, he suggested that the façade be turned either towards the Arno so travellers would see it, or to the north, to face a large prospective piazza.
+At Santo Spirito, he suggested that the façade be turned either towards the Arno so travellers would see it, or to the north, to face a large piazza.

 Personal life

-Brunelleschi did not have children of his own, but in 1415, he adopted Andrea de Lazzaro Cavalcanti, who took the name Il Buggiano, after his birthplace.
+Brunelleschi did not have children of his own, but in 1415, he adopted Andrea di Lazzaro Cavalcanti, who took the name Il Buggiano, after his birthplace.
 He was Brunelleschi's sole heir.

 Brunelleschi was a member of the guild of silk merchants, which included jewelers and goldsmiths, but not of the guild of stone and wood masters, which included architects.
 In 1434, he was arrested at the request of the guild of masters of stone and wood for practicing his trade illegally.
-He was quickly released and the stone and wood masters were charged with false imprisonment.
+He was quickly released, and the stone and wood masters were charged with false imprisonment.